Akinwumi A. Adesina

 Emmanuelle Charpentier received the Nobel Prize for discovering one of gene technology’s sharpest tools: the CRISPR/Cas9 genetic scissors.

-Anna Cristina D'Addio is a senior policy analyst in the Global Education Monitoring (GEM) Report team at UNESCO, where she leads on thematic areas such as Inclusion and Education.
+Anna Cristina D’Addio is an economist by background, and has worked as a senior policy analyst in the Global Education Monitoring (GEM) Report team at UNESCO since 2017.

 Cathy N. Davidson is a distinguished professor of English at the City University of New York, and founding director of the Futures Initiative, advancing equity and innovation in higher education.